-This quick bead was inspired by a 1932 cookbook recipe and uses simple pantry ingredients.
+This Depression Era Peanut Butter Bread was inspired by a 1932 cookbook recipe and uses simple pantry ingredients.
 It’s rich with peanut butter flavor and can be endlessly varied with a smear of your favorite spread.

 I’m slightly late to the game with this recipe, as the original was posted to Reddit last year and became internet famous during quarantine.
-It harks back to a 1930’s Five Roses Flour cookbook published at the height of the Great Depression, and contains recipes for home cooks who may not have a large stock of fresh ingredients.
+Depression Era Peanut Butter Bread harks back to a 1930’s Five Roses Flour cookbook published at the height of the Great Depression, and contains recipes for home cooks who may not have a large stock of fresh ingredients.

 I did some research before making this recipe because lots of people have made this bread.
 Almost every account had the same recommendation – more peanut butter.
 I made the version as written the first time around and agreed with everyone else – more peanut butter!

 The second time around I tweaked the amount of peanut butter and added wildflower honey.
 This was a wonderful improvement!
-One slice is nearly a meal topped with anything you want to throw at it: Nutella, whipped cream cheese, a drizzle of honey, more peanut butter (and sliced bananas!) – or use it to make the ultimate PB&J sandwich.
+One slice will practically make a meal topped with anything you want to throw at it: Nutella, whipped cream cheese, a drizzle of honey, more peanut butter (and sliced bananas!).
+Or use it to make the ultimate PB&J sandwich.

-There are four stages of simple mixing – first the dry ingredients are whisked together.
+Here are the four stages of simple mixing – first whisk the dry ingredients together.
 (I’m using pink salt in the first picture if you’re wondering what that is!)
-Second, the peanut butter and honey are mixed together in a separate bowl.
-Third, the peanut butter mixture and milk are added to the dry ingredients.
-The last step is mixing everything together until a thick, sticky batter is formed.
+Second, mix the peanut butter and honey together in a separate bowl.
+Third, add the peanut butter mixture and milk to the dry ingredients.
+Finally, mix everything together until a thick, sticky batter is formed.

-The batter is scraped into a greased 9×5-inch loaf pan and baked for about an hour.
-Quick breads usually crack in their centers as they bake, so I often help this along by making a line in the center of the batter using the edge of a rubber spatula.
+Scrape the batter into a greased 9×5-inch loaf pan and bake for about an hour.
+Quick breads usually crack in their centers as they bake.
+So, I recommend helping this along by making a line in the center of the batter using the edge of a rubber spatula.

 The end result is lightly sweet, slightly crumbly, and rich!
 It’s best enjoyed with a tall glass of ice cold milk.
 I’m already thinking of making another loaf with a cup of chocolate chips added to the batter, for chocolate-peanut butter cup flavor!

-My updated version of this recipe doesn’t stray too far from the original, but I’m including the original formula in the footnotes if you’d like to give it a try first.
+My updated version of this recipe doesn’t stray too far from the original.
+However, I’m including the original formula in the footnotes if you’d like to give it a try first.
 It’s such a simple bake and I’ll be making some in colder months when we crave a stick-to-your-ribs snack.
 Enjoy!

 Depression Era Peanut Butter Bread